 Pirooz Kalayeh is a filmmaker, artist, and author.
-His films include SHOPLIFTING FROM AMERICAN APPAREL, THE HUMAN WAR, BRAD WARNER'S HARDCORE ZEN, ZOMBIE BOUNTY HUNTER M.D., and CTRL ALT DEL.
-His novel THE WHOPPER STRATEGIES details an advertising executive's journey to package Enlightenment in a Box.
-His sixth feature SOMETIMES I DREAM IN FARSI is currently in post-production with ILIKENIRVANA Productions.
+His past films include THE HUMAN WAR, SHOPLIFTING FROM AMERICAN APPAREL, BRAD WARNER'S HARDCORE ZEN, ZOMBIE BOUNTY HUNTER M.D., and CTRL ALT DEL.
+His web series is STORIES BETWEEN IRAN & AMERICA.
+His latest documentary feature is SOMETIMES I DREAM IN FARSI.

 He obtained a BA in English Literature from The University of Delaware and an MFA in Creative Writing from The Jack Kerouac School of Disembodied Poetics.
 His multicultural stories, poetry translations, and corporate satires have been widely published in journals and anthologies, including Looking Back (New Brighton Books, 2003), Wigleaf, Ducts, Past Simple, Horseless Press, and No Tell Motel.

 Poet Jim Goar describes his debut novel The Whopper Strategies as “a book that demystifies and devours our corporate culture”, while screenwriter and novelist Charles Yu commends it for being “like nothing you have read before” and novelist Laird Hunt calls him “a writer to watch.”

 APOCALYPSE LATER (2018)

 Cecil's Water (2011)